 What are the committees in MMUN?
 How do they work?

-In addition to the General Assembly (GA), in which every country participates, there are two committees that will occur at MMUN, the Environment and Security Councils.
+In addition to the General Assembly (GA), in which every country participates, there are two committees that will occur at MMUN, the Health and Security Councils.
 Fifteen delegations will be part of each one of these committees, which will be chosen based on the executive’s prerogative.
-The committees for 2016 are listed at this link.

-The Environment Council works in an essentially identical way to the GA, taking place in the library on Wednesday Afternoon.
-Each delegation will send one delegate to the Environment Council.
+The Health Council works in an essentially identical way to the GA, taking place in the library on Wednesday Afternoon.
+Each delegation will send one delegate to the Health Council.

 The Security Council operates differently, however.
 There are 15 delegations at the Security Council, and each delegation can only send one delegate to the Security Council, with the exception of the permanent/veto members, which may send up to two delegates.
 The five permanent members of the Security Council possess veto power, and have the ability to veto any resolution in the committee.

 What should I wear to the MMUN?

 Formal dress is required.
 Most delegates wear standard business attire (suits and ties for men; pantsuits or skirts for women).
 However, delegates may dress in the traditional clothing of the nation they represent.
 No country has jeans or running shoes as its traditional garb.

 Are there awards at MMUN?
 What do I need to do to win an award?